Esther-ess/qr-code-component/README.md

 ### What I learned

 I am so happy to discover the magic of wrapping divs, they are used in the strategic positioning of the child element with the display element.
-I also found out that semantic html can do the work of wrappinh divs as well.
+I also found out that semantic html can do the work of wrapping divs as well.
 For example, I can wrap an article element in a section element if I want to position the article's content in the centre using using the display property.

 ```html
 <div class="parent">